ContentMine/dictionaries/MAKING.md

 There are several ways to make dictionaries quickly.
 HOWEVER always make sure that the results make sense and edit out any false positives.

 ## edit by hand
 The editor can use a JSON (or XML) editor to create the dictionary by hand.
-However these are not constrained by schems so it is easy to make mistakes.
+However these are not constrained by schemas so it is easy to make mistakes.
 It is useful to have a JSON editor such as https://jsoneditoronline.org/ .

 ## use ami-dictionary